canonical/snapcraft/docs/snapcraft-overview.rst

    ⓘ See :ref:`iterating over a build <iterating-over-a-build>` for more information about the ``--debug`` flag (and the related flags ``--shell`` and ``--shell-after``).

-Critically, you can update snapcraft.yaml *outside* of the build environment and run ``snapcraft`` *within* the build environment to incorporate any external changes and continue with the build.
+Critically, you can update snapcraft.yaml *outside* of the build environment and run :command:`snapcraft` *within* the build environment to incorporate any external changes and continue with the build.
 If there are no further errors, your snap will be built.

    ⓘ See :ref:`Debugging building snaps <debugging-building-snaps>` for common problems and their solutions.